 How to Test for Hard Water

 If you’re on a municipal water system, your city’s website or telephone service may be able to provide you with information about your water hardness/softness.
-If you can’t find it there, or are on a well system, testing for hard water is actually fairly easy, you just need to get yourself some water test strips like these:
+If you can’t find it there, or are on a well system, testing for hard water is actually pretty quick and easy, you just need to get yourself some water test strips like these:

 By following the instructions on the package, you’ll get a good idea of what range your water falls into.
 If you have spots on your dishes or glass shower doors when they dry naturally, there’s a good chance that you have hard water.